labYangNJU/CellExpanda/README.md

 # CellExpanda
 # Introduction
 CellExpanda is implemented by python to take full advantage of paired single-cell multimodal data for holistic representation of cells.
-Running CellExpanda on CUDA is recommended if available.
+Running CellExpanda on GPU is recommended if available.

 For more details, please check our publication later.